kimfucious/rube-goldberg-fibonacci/README.md

 ![self-operating napkin](https://upload.wikimedia.org/wikipedia/commons/a/a9/Rube_Goldberg%27s_%22Self-Operating_Napkin%22_%28cropped%29.gif)

-This repo is a demonstration of how to use multiple Docker containers as micro-services to build an web application.
+This repo is a demonstration of how to use multiple Docker containers as micro-services to build a web application.

-It is intentionally, ridiculously over-engineered for demonstration purposes.
+It is intentionally (and ridiculously) over-engineered for demonstration purposes.

 The concept is simple: Enter a number, and the app will provide the value from the Fibonacci sequence at the index of the number that was entered.